 Did Krew notice that Tess was away/arrested by KG?
 Tess was working for the underground spying on Krew but he didn't notice that she disappeared after the tomb was opened?

-How did the Baron get word to Torn that he was going to kill Ashelin if he didn't tell the Baron...something?
-We are never told exactly what the Baron wanted from Torn.
-If it was the location of the tomb/precursor stone, why did he need to contact the underground as opposed to looking out the window?
-If it was top underground agents, why make this move now when he should've been looking for the stone?
+How did the Baron get word to Torn that he was going to kill Ashelin if he didn't tell the Baron when the crew was going to move in for the stone?

 For that matter, how did Torn get work back to the Baron?
 They can't have met face to face, the Baron would have had Torn captured/killed.
 If the Baron knew where to find Torn why did he wait?
 If there was a spy, and the Baron KNEW that the spy was a spy, he probably would've had him killed as opposed to letting him live on the off chance he wants to chat with the underground.